|

 space of the specified class, with the addition of declared imports,

 parameters and variables.
-As in the Java language, this
+As in the Java language, this is a reserved

 word which means the element of the collection being evaluated.